 I'm a Genetic Genealogist, consultant, editor, blogger, researcher and family historian.
 My interests include biogeographical ancestry analyses, cultural anthropology, genetic genealogy, genomics, history, journalism, law and population genetics.
 I also enjoy making genetic genealogy understandable to the layperson.
 I got my start in 2012 as the alter-ego "King Genome" on 23andMe's online genealogy forum.
 Since then my work and opinions are frequently cited in dedicated social media forums and such repositories as the Tennessee Genealogical Society.
 My blog has been voted of the Top 50 best sites for genetic genealogists (2017) and is listed on the ISOGG Wiki Genetic Genealogy Mailing List.
-I'm also quoted in LiveScience.com and appear in the critically acclaimed memoir, "The Cooking Gene" (HarperCollins 2017) by renowned culinary historian Michael Twitty; and journalist Libby Copeland's "The Lost Family: How DNA Testing Is Uplending Who We Are."
+I appear in LiveScience.com; the James Beard Award-winning memoir, "The Cooking Gene" (HarperCollins 2017) by culinary historian Michael Twitty; and journalist Libby Copeland's "The Lost Family: How DNA Testing Is Uplending Who We Are."
 My personal goals include combining the genealogical paper trail, anecdotal history and DNA evidence to tell a more succinct story about my own genetic ancestral roots.
 I'm open to exploring ALL of my genetic inheritance, regardless of ethnicity, race, culture, religion, nationality or biogeography.

 My professional background is in journalism, a career that taken me to MTV Networks; The New York Post; Giant magazine; New York City Fashion Week; Black Enterprise magazine; Star magazine; The Roland Show; The Wall Street Transcript; Krebs Media Corporation; City News Publishing; Kensington Publishing Co.; The Bond Buyer daily newspaper and Junko Yoshioka fashion.
 I was also Chief Operations Officer and General Manager for VIP Concierge Inc. My experiences have allowed me to cross paths with many people, places, things - with plenty of A-list events for good measure.
 I have a B.A. in Journalism and African-American Studies from Rutgers University.